carlmylo/rb3-pc/pages/english/customs/troubleshooting.md

 ## Customs not working online / Scores not saving
 The PS3 version of Rock Band 3 can only remember scores for numeric song IDs.
 If a converted song has letters in the song ID, it will create a new one every time the game starts.
 This means your score is wiped every time.

 Online will also have problems, with songs appearing grey even if you and other players have the same song installed.
 To avoid this, the CON file needs a numeric ID.
 ![A screenshot of Rock Band 3, showing songs with a darker color as they are disabled.](https://rb3pc.milohax.org/images/trbl/online/missingsong.png "Rock Band 3: Missing Songs Example")

-If you wish to correct the ID of a song you've already installed, click here down to the “Installed Songs section”, otherwise follow the steps below to get a correct ID:
+You can solve this issue by correcting the IDs with Nautilus.

 ### Fixing IDs Before Installing